 After a good night's sleep, continue north and get a morning pick-me-up at the Lumberville General Store.
 Grab a hammer and hiking shoes for the tallest waterfall in Bucks County and the puzzling natural wonder boulder field at nearby Ringing Rocks Park, where the rocks ring like a bell when struck!

 Dine with a breathtaking view of the Delaware River on the river deck at the Black Bass Hotel, one of Bucks County's oldest inns.
-Book your stay at the only riverfront B&B in Bucks County, the Bridgeton House on the Delaware.
+Book your stay at a riverfront B&B, like the 1740 House, Riverstone 1730 or Bridgeton House on the Delaware.
 Swim and fish on the private dock and indulge in the luxurious suites' french doors, private balconies and fireplaces.